-There are often common questions asked about personal injury law, since it generally only affects a person after they have suffered harm, unlike other types of law that apply daily from crossing the street legally, to obtaining a driver’s license.
+There are often common questions about personal injury law since it generally only affects a person after they have suffered harm, unlike other types of law that apply daily, from crossing the street legally to obtaining a driver’s license.

 What Is A Personal injury?

-Personal injuries are any type of physical damage that is suffered by a person, whether it occurs through their fault or someone else’s actions.
+Personal injuries are any physical damage suffered by a person, whether through their fault or someone else’s actions.
 The most common type of personal injury is motor vehicle accidents, though this is certainly not the only way to suffer harm.

-When an individual suffers harm due to the actions of another party, this is called "negligence" under personal injury law as negligence.
+When an individual suffers harm due to another party's actions, this is called "negligence" under personal injury law as negligence.
 Negligence can apply to car accidents.
 But it can also use in other types of harm, such as medical or dental malpractice, which is a form of negligence.
 The same goes for defective products, slip and fall mishaps, and other types of accidents where a person is hurt through no or only partial fault of their own.

 Filing Documents For A Personal Injury Case?

-Some documents will be required to file to bring the personal injury lawsuit, and the more information the person can provide about the mishap to their legal representative, the stronger the case.
-These documents can include any notes, photographs, audio, or video that were taken at the scene.
-Also needed will be information about eye witness contact information.
-Plaintiff should also try and collect medical treatment and release records, as well as the police traffic collision report that was filed.
-Moreover, the plaintiff must gather up any other information that can help prove how and where the plaintiff's injuries were sustained.
+Some documents will be required to file to bring the personal injury lawsuit.
+The more information the person can provide about the mishap to their legal representative, the stronger the case.
+These documents can include any notes, photographs, audio, or video taken at the scene.
+Also needed will be information about eyewitness contact information.
+Plaintiff should also try and collect medical treatment and release records and the police traffic collision report that was filed.
+Moreover, the plaintiff must gather up any other information to prove how and where the plaintiff's injuries were sustained.
 And if there was a loss of income, there must be a way to prove it up.
 Moreover, you can see how necessary it is to have a trustworthy and effective advocate to get you that windfall result you seek as a personal injury victim.

 What Is A Personal Injury Case Worth?

-Most of all, this remains a common question after an incident that results in harm and one that does not have a standard answer.
+Most of all, this remains a common question after an incident that results in harm and does not have a standard answer.
 Every case has unique factors, which must be considered to determine what a case is worth.
-There is the severity of the injuries sustained, current and future medical expenses, lost wages, insurance limits, pain, and suffering, plus who will be named as defendants in the lawsuit.
+The severity of the injuries sustained, current and future medical expenses, lost wages, insurance limits, pain, and suffering, plus who will be named as defendants in the lawsuit.

-While in many cases a lawsuit is brought against an individual and their insurance company, in some cases, the defendant may be a business, corporation, or government entity.
-All of these will help in determining what the case is worth, and until an accomplished, motivated attorney has all of this vital information.
+While in many cases, a lawsuit is brought against an individual and their insurance company, in some cases, the defendant may be a business, corporation, or government entity.
+All of these will help determine what the case is worth, and until an accomplished, motivated attorney has all of this vital information.
 So they will not be able to decide on the worth of a personal injury case.
 Go here to learn more about getting your unique injury case value.

 What Amount Of Time Does A Case Take To Come To Completion?

-Each case is different in the factors that occurred, resulting in injuries and the party who the lawsuit might be brought against.
+Each case is different in the factors that occurred, resulting in injuries and the party against who the lawsuit might be brought.
 These and the personal injury laws make placing a time limit on a case impossible.
 Mainly, this is because some cases will be settled in months by negotiating a settlement with the insurance company.
 And others will go to trial where there can be delays, especially since the COVID-19 shutdowns.
-The other reason that some cases can take years to settle is the severity or if there was a wrongful death due to negligent actions by the defendant.
+The other reason that some cases can take years to settle is the severity of a wrongful death due to the defendant's negligent actions.